theOGognf/rl8/README.rst

   greatly simplifying the overall library implementation.

-The end result is a minimal and high throughput library that can train policies to solve complex tasks on a single NVIDIA RTX 2080 within minutes.
+The end result is a minimal and high throughput library that can train policies to solve complex tasks within minutes on consumer grade compute devices.

 Unfortunately, this means **rl8** doesn't support as many use cases as a monolithic RL library might.
 In fact, **rl8** is probably a bad fit for